 Sir Arthur C. Clarke has become this year's recipient of the Heinlein Society's Robert A. Heinlein Award, given for "outstanding published work in hard science fiction or technical writings inspiring the human exploration of space."
-The award ceremony will take place at the Society's annual dinner on night Worldcon the Friday of (immediately after the Retro Hugo ceremony).
+The award ceremony will take place at the Society's annual dinner on the Friday night of Worldcon (immediately after the Retro Hugo ceremony).
 Sir Arthur is, as usual these days, unable to travel, but he has promised to try to get a live video link from Sri Lanka so that he can make an acceptance speech.